livelock/grails-mongo-file/README.md

 <mongofile:img domainInstance="${userInstance}" fieldName="icon" />
 ```

 To link to a file download, use the following.
-Note you can add extra attributes such as 'class' below:
+Note you can add extra attributes such as 'class'.
+If you omit the body text in the tag, as in the example below, the file name is retrieved from the MongoDB store and used for the link text.
+(Note that if you are using this with large numbers of big files on a page it may be more performant to store the filename in the domain class instead.)

 ```html
 <mongofile:link domainInstance="${userInstance}" fieldName="pdf" class="download-pdf" />